-Attestation Letter: A letter attesting that Subject Identity Information is correct.
+Attestation Letter: A letter attesting that Subject Identity Information is correct, written by an accountant, lawyer, government official, or other reliable third party customarily relied upon for such information.

 Business Entity: Any entity that is not a Private Organization, Government Entity, or non-commercial entity as defined in the EV Guidelines.
 Examples include, but are not limited to, general partnerships, unincorporated associations, sole proprietorships, etc.